Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Pittsburgh's games this year have eclipsed the over/under seven times in 16 opportunities (43.8%).

-- This season the Steelers have turned the ball over 19 times, five more than the Ravens' takeaways (14).
+- The Steelers have turned the ball over five more times (19 total) than the Ravens have forced a turnover (14) this season.

 Home and road insights